-In the new study, conducted by a team of researchers at the University of Texas, more than 1,200 participants as part of the Framingham Heart Study participants were examined.
+In the new study, conducted by a team of researchers from the University of Texas, more than 1,200 Framingham Heart Study participants were examined.

 The primary objective was to determine the relationship between ideal cardiovascular health (CVH) and genetic risk and dementia risk.

 Adjusting for age, sex, and education, the study used multivariable Cox proportional hazards regression models to examine the association between CVH, genetic risk, and incident all-cause dementia with up to 10 years of follow-up (mean 8.4 years, 96 incident dementia cases).

 Participants with a high genetic risk score had a 2.6-fold increased risk of cognitive decline, particularly dementia, compared to those with lower genetic risk scores.

 In addition, the cardiovascular health of the participants, as defined by the American Heart Association, was associated with a 0.45-fold decreased risk of dementia, relative to those with poor cardiovascular health.